yugabyte/yugabyte-db/docs/content/latest/quick-start/docker/create-local-cluster.md

 ## 3. Check cluster status with Admin UI

 The [yb-master-n1 Admin UI](../../reference/configuration/yb-master/#admin-ui) is available at `http://localhost:7000` and the [yb-tserver-n1 Admin UI](../../reference/configuration/yb-tserver/#admin-ui) is available at `http://localhost:9000`.
-To avoid port conflicts, other YB-Master and YB-TServer nodes do not have their admin ports mapped to `localhost`.
+To avoid port conflicts, other YB-Master and YB-TServer services do not have their admin ports mapped to `localhost`.

 {{< note title="Note" >}}